 |FILE MANAGERS: DOS 8+3 filenames only|

 |FILE MANAGERS: Long File Name support|

-[added 2012-02-02]Description from project page: "The Doszip Commander is an LFN-aware TUI file manager (NC clone) for DOS with built-in zip and unzip.
-The original program was written in Borland C, but the latest version compiles with Open Watcom 1.8 and the JWasm assembler. " Currently (2012) in active development.
+[added 2012-02-02 updated 2019-01-06]Description from project page: "The Doszip Commander is an LFN-aware TUI file manager (NC clone) for DOS with built-in zip and unzip.
+The original program was written in Borland C, but the compiles with Open Watcom 1.8 and the JWasm assembler. " Currently (2017) in active development.

 File Wizard - Feature-packed file manager with WIN9x/2000 support.

 [added 1998-05-17, updated 2005-12-09]

 A polished, dual pane, text mode file manager with pulldown menus and mouse support.
 Quick, efficient navigation reminiscent of NC.
 Without doubt, a top pick if you have a 386+ PC and enjoy customizing your file manager to suit your specific tastes.
 After using this program for some time, I'd have to conclude that File Wizard has entered the same league as the best shareware competition.Some features which distinguish File Wizard:

 Author: Antal Dénes Gulyás, Hungary (2002).
 Suggested by Lars-Erik Sandberg.

 2010-02-25: Does not appear to execute under Windows Vista ..../rlg